This week we dive into the various common agents used in procedural sedation and analgesia in the ED.

 Great podcast as always.
 In the U.K. The use of etomidate has dramatically reduced as a result of concerns regarding steroid axis suppression.
 What are your thoughts on this?

 Jo – bottom line is that no study has demonstrated a harm in a patient centered outcome.
 I think there are some blogs reviewing this that I’ll try to locate.
 In the absence of a patient centered downside, I’ll keep using it.

 In terms of PSA specifically, I’m not worried about this lab abnormality at all.

 Your email address will not be published.
 Required fields are marked *

-NYU Langone Medical Center is one of the nation’s premier academic medical centers whose mission is to serve, teach, and discover.
+NYU Langone Health is one of the nation’s premier academic medical centers whose mission is to serve, teach, and discover.